Supercat Fast Ferry Corporation: Origins

+Growth

 SuperCat added routes throughout the Visayas Region.
 High-speed crafts became popular in the Philippines.
 In 1997, Sea Angels (owned by Negros Navigation) merged with Universal Aboitiz and Hong Kong Park View Holdings to form the Philippine Fast Ferry Corporation.
 SuperCat also acquired the 2 vessels of Waterjet Shipping Corporation (owned by Waterjet Netherlands Antilles).
 They renamed it as SuperCat 17 (former Waterjet 1) and SuperCat 18 (former Waterjet 2).

+Downsizing of & more economical fleet

 The merger was eventually dissolved in 2002 and SuperCat became solely owned by Aboitiz.
 The abolition of the WG&A merger then soon unraveled.
 SuperCat sacrificed some of its vessels and their corresponding routes in order to sustain its fast craft operations.
 SuperCat also downsized from 200 to just 100 employees.

 From the 1990s to early 2000s, all SuperCat vessels were waterjet-propelled.
 Due to economic problems, Aboitiz was forced sell ships reducing an original fleet of fourteen down to just seven.

 To cope with the soaring fuel prices, SuperCat started replacing their previous fleet with more fuel-efficient vessels.
 All jet-powered SuperCat HSC vessels were replaced by more fuel efficient vessels using a simple propulsion system.

 In commemoration of the Philippine Centennial, SuperCat repainted some of its vessels with a "Philippine Flag Livery".

+The fleet changes resulted to longer trips taking at least an hour, up from 45 minutes.

 SuperCat has owned three monohull fast crafts, namely SC 20, 21, and 23.

 Sharon Cuneta filmed SuperCat's TV advertisement in both Batangas City and Calapan.
 The ad was only advertised on board and through local cable networks TV ad in Roxas, Oriental Mindoro and Iloilo City.

 SuperCat used to have its own exclusive terminal and docking area in Calapan.
 This was built after the loss of SuperCat 1, where sabotage was suspected.
-The terminal was eventually demolished after a bigger and better public terminal was opened for use in the second quarter of 2010.
-SuperCat was sued for mandating an additional terminal fee on top of the fare in Calapan, for use of their newly constructed exclusive terminal.
-SuperCat was then forced to remove the terminal fee.
+The terminal was eventually demolished after a bigger and better public terminal for all shipping lines was opened for use in the second quarter of 2010.
+SuperCat was sued for mandating an additional terminal fee on top of the fare in Calapan, for the use of their newly-constructed exclusive terminal.
+It was then forced to remove the terminal fee.

+Exit of Aboitiz

 In 2012, after Negros Navigation acquired SuperCat's parent company, Aboitiz Transport System, all of SuperCat vessels briefly became part of 2GO Travel.
 The SuperCat brand was later re-established and became part 2GO Group.

+Under Dennis Uy

 In 2019, SuperCat was acquired by the Dennis Uy-led Udenna Group through its Chelsea Logistics & Infrastructure Holdings Corp. from the 2GO Group.
 Chelsea Logistics had previously acquired an indirectly ownership of 28.15% of Supercat in 2016 and took over management of SuperCat the same year.
 At the time Mr. Uy was chairman of the 2GO Group.